Photo by carnagenyc from Creative Commons.

 In our department, promotion to full professor requires “an exemplary record in research, teaching, and service” which has made the candidate “widely regarded as a scholar.”
 However, these terms are not defined, and no quantities of research or citations are included.
 These things are left vague, and much rides on the interpretation of the experts consulted, who are considered the best judges of academic merit.
 So, what if a professor brings scandal and disrepute to himself and the institution?
 What if he expresses views that are morally reprehensible?
 What if he lies about his work, including in his work?

 I don’t envy my colleagues in the excellent department of sociology at the University of Texas-Austin (about this case — I do envy them in other ways).
 Their directory lists 39 professors, only one of whom is disgraceful in those ways.
-It’s not a simple matter, denying a tenured professor a promotion.
+It’s not a simple matter, denying a tenured professor a promotion (even though this is only post-tenure review, it’s the promotion issue that looms).
 It’s a personnel decision governed by laws, and it’s wrapped up in the tenure system, which is important for academic freedom.

 In the case of Regnerus I’ve already expressed my opinion.